Writing book reports can be challenging for some students with dyslexia and other disabilities

 focusing on a main character in the story.
 Choose images that focus on the character’s traits

 and motivations in the story.
-Another alternative is to illustrate the setting with collage or focus
+Another alternative is to illustrate the setting with a collage or focus

 on the theme or lesson of the selection.